Tapping dynamic forces in German science and research

 SPRIND lists 150 research projects on its website (reviewed in February 2026).
 The majority are contracted to organizations in Germany, the remainder in other European countries such as Switzerland and the UK.
 I read through all of the projects focusing on the civilian concepts.
 (Not the substantial number concerning drones that presumably have military applications.
 SPRIND really loves drones.)

-Where you have projects attempting to disrupt incumbency, new ideas will in my view face a blocked road.
+In general, when you have projects attempting to disrupt incumbency, new ideas will face a very hard road.
 The problem has never been a lack of original ideas.

 For example, a number of SPRIND’s projects focus on “green” chemicals and plastics recycling.
-The fundamental challenge for any genuinely “green” proposals is obviously the petrochemical incumbency, which of course has enough of its own capital to invest in anything should it wish, but chooses instead to stick with sweating depreciated assets.
-The industry thereby blocks new ideas (although, perhaps, with China’s role as core innovator of the green transition, SPRIND’s ideas might find an audience there).
+The fundamental challenge for any genuinely “green” proposals is the petrochemical incumbency, which of course has enough of its own capital to invest in anything should it wish, but sticks instead with sweating depreciated innovation assets.
+The industry thereby deploys many mechanisms, some extremely elaborate, to confound its critics.

-A second category of projects that might face problems are those that seek to realize new value from genomic data.
+A second category of projects that often face problems are those that seek to realize new value from genomic data.
 Biotechnology has been around for decades and has been highly capitalized.
-Unless there is a striking new paradigm emerging from biological research, or a previously unrecognized medical problem, it is probable that the pharmaceutical industry already tried it.
+Unless there is a striking new paradigm emerging from biological research, or a previously unrecognized medical problem, it is probable that the pharmaceutical industry already thought about it.

 All of the above taken into account, I came up with a list of 30 of the 150 projects that caught my eye.
-The topic material varied across the medical and material science spaces.
+The topics varied across medical applications and material science.
 It included an analogue computer that looks like a hobbyist’s dream from the last century and is sold with the slogan “Analog Computing for the Future”.

 Conclusion

-In light of the aims of SPRIND, we need to consider the degree to which these projects, taken together, might dynamize German science and innovation.
-This is a difficult question to answer because it relates somewhat to the way SPRIND’s gizmos shape our material world.
+That being said, and in light of the aims of SPRIND, we also have to consider the degree to which these projects, taken together, might dynamize German science and innovation.
+This is a difficult question to answer because it relates somewhat to the way SPRIND’s gizmos shape our material world (and our material culture).
 In this regard, the analogue computer, if it were to be widely used in German schools as a learning tool, might have an effect.
-Each gizmo has to be considered in a similar way, alone, as well as the collective impact of all of them together.
+Each gizmo has to be considered in a similar way, alone, as well as, perhaps, the collective impact of all of them together.

 SPRIND seems integral to the high-tech strategies that Germany operated for 20 years and could be evaluated as such.
 A 2018 Fraunhofer study by Daimer, et al., based on its first decade concluded that “Germany’s technological competitiveness remains high.
 The high-tech strategy has certainly made a significant contribution to this.”
 The strategies coincided with increased expenditure of R&D in both the public and private sectors (including an increase of 90000 in the research workforce between 2006 and 2009).